-Provision Position Specific Reason(s) if any Amendm nent Sought Provision LF-LS-P22 - Public access Position Oppose It can be appropriate to restrict public access to areas where plantings (e.g. restoration projects or riparian areas) to avoid or minimise damage to young / establishing vegetation.
-LF-L ment Sought S-P22 - Public access de for public access to and along lakes and rivers by: maintaining existing public access, seeking opportunities to enhance public access, including by mana whenua in their role as kaitiakiand for gathering of mahika kai, and encouraging landowners to only restrict access where it is necessary to protect: (a) public health and safety, (b) significant natural areas, (c) areas of outstanding natural character, (d) outstanding natural features and landscapes, (e) places or areas with special or outstanding historic heritage values, or (f) places or areas of significance to takata whenua, including wāhi tapu and wāhi tūpuna. (f)(g) Areas of establishing vegetation / restoration projects
+Provision Position Specific Reason(s) if any Amendn Amendment Sought Provision LF-LS-P22 - Public access Position Oppose Specific Reason(s) if any It can be appropriate to restrict public access to areas where plantings (e.g. restoration projects or riparian areas) to avoid or minimise damage to young / establishing vegetation.
+LF-L nent Sought .S-P22 - Public access ide for public access to and along lakes and rivers by: maintaining existing public access, seeking opportunities to enhance public access, including by mana whenua in their role as kaitiakiand for gathering of mahika kai, and encouraging landowners to only restrict access where it is necessary to protect: (a) public health and safety, (b) significant natural areas, (c) areas of outstanding natural character, (d) outstanding natural features and landscapes, (e) places or areas with special or outstanding historic heritage values, or (f) places or areas of significance to takata whenua, including wāhi tapu and wāhi tūpuna. (f)(g) Areas of establishing vegetation / restoration projects

-Provision Position Specific Reason(s) if any Amendment Sought LF-LS-M12 - Position Oppose Specific Reason(s) if any It is generally appropriate to promote improved public access to and along the margins of waterbodies, and to use any means legally or practically available to do this.
-Amendment Sought LF-LS-M12 - District plans Territorial authorities must prepare or amend and maintain their district plans no lathan 31 December 2026 to: (1) manage land use change by: (a) controlling the establishment of new or any spatial extension of exist plantation forestry activities where necessary to give effect to an object developed under the NPSFM, and (b) minimising the removal of tall tussock grasslands, and (2) provide for and encourage the creation and enhancement of vegetated ripar margins and constructed wetlands, and maintain these where they already exand (3) facilitate public access to, and along the margin of, lakes and rivers by: (a) requiring the establishment of esplanade reserves and esplanade strips and (b) promoting the use of legal roads, including paper roads, and any of means of public access rights, to that connect with esplanade reserves a esplanade strips. eting etive arian exist,
+Provision Position Specific Reason(s) if any Amendment Sought Provision LF-LS-M12 - District plans Position Oppose Specific Reason(s) if any It is generally appropriate to promote improved public access to and along the margins of waterbodies, and to use any means legally or practically available to do this.
+LF-L Terri .S-M1 torial a 31 De man (a) (b) prov marg and Sought 12 - District plans authorities must prepare or amend and maintain their district plans no later becember 2026 to: hage land use change by: controlling the establishment of new or any spatial extension of existing plantation forestry activities where necessary to give effect to an objective developed under the NPSFM, and minimising the removal of tall tussock grasslands, and ride for and encourage the creation and enhancement of vegetated riparian gins and constructed wetlands, and maintain these where they already exist, itate public access to, and along the margin of, lakes and rivers by: requiring the establishment of esplanade reserves and esplanade strips, and promoting the use of legal roads, including paper roads, and any other means of public access rights, to that connect with esplanade reserves and esplanade strips.